enricoros/fotowall/README.markdown

 Suggested by Contrast on kde-look's page:

-* add an "add image" dialog (have a quick way of adding photos)
 * rotate the pictures on their z-axis
 * add the "color changing stuff" to the picture themselves
-* set a background picture (push a button and the picture goes into background in place of the gradient!)

 Suggested by Superstoned on kde-look's page:

-* document the scroll-wheel
 * change the color of the photos (middle colors changer?)
 * color changers: it'd be good if it was easier to find them (maybe just use buttons?). animations are cool, thoug...